Hiroaki-K4/3d_rotation/README.md

 \end{pmatrix}\times |A|
 $$

-### **References**
+## References
 - [クォータニオンと回転](https://www.f-sp.com/entry/2017/06/30/221124)
 - [クォータニオン（四元数） / Quaternion / 回転制御（その１）](https://cnc-selfbuild.blogspot.com/2019/12/quaternion.html)

 <br></br>

-## **Calculate rotation matrix from 2points**
+# Calculate rotation matrix from 2points
-N vectors a1, ... , aN with rotation R, we obtain a'1, ... , a'N are obtained.
+$N$ vectors $a_1, ... , a_N$ with rotation $R$, we obtain $a'_1, ... , a'_N$ are obtained.

 $$
 a\prime_i=Ra,  i=1,..,N
 $$

-If there is no error in the data, two points are sufficient to find R.
+If there is no error in the data, two points are sufficient to find $R$.
-As shown in the image below, the points ori1 and ori2 were rotated to create the points rot1 and rot2.
+As shown in the image below, the points $ori1$ and $ori2$ were rotated to create the points $rot1$ and $rot2$.
-The method to find the Rotation matrix using ori1, ori2, rot1, rot2 is shown below.
+The method to find the Rotation matrix using $ori1, ori2, rot1, rot2$ is shown below.

 ![2points](https://user-images.githubusercontent.com/51109408/219936063-36f9c3e8-33e4-4bef-b346-2d2d0dc63718.png)

-### **1. Find the outer product of two vectors and normalize it to a unit vector.**
+## 1. Find the outer product of two vectors and normalize it to a unit vector.
 The result obtained is **ori1*ori2** and **rot1*rot2** in the image below.

 $$